Somfic/docs--md/eliteapi/eliteva/installation/readme.md

 Once you have installed those files, restart VoiceAttack.

-If the install is performed correctly VoiceAttack should show some set of messages along the lines of:
+If the installation succeeded correctly VoiceAttack should show now some set of log messages along the lines of:
 ```
 Plugin support enabled
 Initializing EliteAPI v3.X.X.X